 Ahh yes, it was tragic!

 Leonardo di Caprio was pretty good as Romeo, don't you think?
-There was no dribbling by him in the movie but
+There was no dribbling by him in the movie but I'm pretty sure he'd probably cough up something on film for art's sake.

 Another sign of a Shakespearean actor is the measured silence contained within and between each sentence and how every word and syllable is caressed and properly enunciated and inflected with an actor's joy; imbued with drama - - like when Elmer Fudd and Bugs Bunny did the balcony scene (I can see who Clare Danes ripped off now).

 Yep, it's the pinnacle of their craft and a pleasure to watch when performed by someone with skill.
 Expectorate a standing ovation.
-I hope the Little Pigs have fun and don't sit in the front r
+I hope the Little Pigs have fun and don't sit in the front row.

 (I think my dog must be an old Shakespearean actor.
 And there seems to be a whole troupe of them at the nursing home that I'm off to this afternoon.
 Hmm, and I seem to have enormous luck in always visiting the same dentist as these talented people... .
 Culture, dear readers, just seems to follow me around. )